temporalio/documentation/docs/filter-workflows.md

 type StartWorkflowOptions struct {
     // ...

-    // Memo - Optional non-indexed info that will be shown in list workflow.
+    // Memo - Optional non-indexed info that will be shown in list Workflow.
     Memo map[string]interface{}

-    // SearchAttributes - Optional indexed info that can be used in query of List/Scan/Count workflow APIs (only
+    // SearchAttributes - Optional indexed info that can be used in query of List/Scan/Count Workflow APIs (only
     // supported when Temporal server is using Elasticsearch).
 The key and value type must be registered on Temporal server side.
     // Use GetSearchAttributes API to get valid key and corresponding value type.
     SearchAttributes map[string]interface{}